Almanac okresu Praha 13, 1934

 Almanach okresu Praha 13, 1934.

-The Waldes company quickly expanded to the USA, Switzerland, Austria, France, England, Spain and Poland and to Germany, where Sigmund Waldes, the younger brother of the company founder and fourth partner, established a branch in Dresden in 1904.
-A stately factory building is also built here.
+The Waldes company quickly expanded to the USA, Switzerland, Austria, France, England, Spain and Poland and to Germany, where Sigmund Waldes, the younger brother of the company founder and fourth partner, establishes a branch in Dresden in 1904.
+He constructs a stately factory there.

 df_hauptkatalog_0099451 © Deutsche Fotothek / Unknown photographer

 In 1908, Sigmund Waldes marries Ida Hirsch, their son Harry (1909) and daughter Vera (1914) are born.
-The family moved into a villa at Kaitzer Straße 30 in the southern suburbs of Dresden.
-Sigmund is now able to expand his collecting activities: He became enthusiastic about contemporary art, collecting works by Corinth, Liebermann, Thoma and expressionist graphic art.
-He favoured artists who worked in Dresden or Prague.
+The family moves into a villa at Kaitzer Straße 30 in the southern suburbs of Dresden.
+Sigmund is now able to expand his collecting activities: He is enthusiastic about contemporary art, collecting works by Corinth, Liebermann, Thoma and expressionist graphic art.
+He favours artists who work in Dresden or Prague.
 He repeatedly lends his artworks when he is asked to exhibit them.
-In an anniversary exhibition in 1929, the Sächsischer Kunstverein showed 17 paintings from the factory owner's collection, including Lovis Corinth's large-format oil painting „Joseph and the Wife of Potiphar“.
+In an anniversary exhibition in 1929, the Sächsischer Kunstverein shows 17 paintings from the factory owner's collection, including Lovis Corinth's large-format oil painting „Joseph and the Wife of Potiphar“.

 Displacement of Jewish businesses